SmeeK153/Domain.Design.Foundations/Foundations/README.md

 Foundations is designed to work without external dependencies to leave domain implementations free to incorporate different technologies and patterns on top of them.
-Here are some quick examples to get started:
+Here are the three (3) basic building blocks and a quick example for each:

 ### ValueObject
 #### Identity
-ValueObjects are identified by their component values, which may not be altered once the instance is created.
-The values used in the identity are defined via `GetComponentValues()` in order to allow all, or less than all, component values to be included in the identity.
+`ValueObject`s are immutable objects that represent conceptual identities that which are formed by their component values (as opposed to being identified by a unique identifier).

 #### Equality
-The same component values that comprise the identity of the ValueObject also serve as the basis for instance equality.
+Equivalence between `ValueObject`s is determined by the values specified in and only the values specified in `GetComponentValues()`.

 #### Effects
-ValueObjects may not create effects on their domain.
+`ValueObject`s may not create any effects.

 #### Example
 ```csharp